jdimmerman/hike-tracker-angular/README.md

 ## TODO

+- combine effects for the same action to get rid of race condition
 - other angular concepts? custom attribute or pipe maybe
 - tests
 - two way communication via websockets (both clients?)